 Spam comments and trackbacks are more than annoying.
 The WordPress Plugin Antispam Bee blocks them.
-In contrast to similar solutions, this works Plugin completely without captchas or sending personal data to third parties.
-Thus, Antispam Bee is 100% compliant with the basic data protection regulation (GDPR ).
+Unlike similar solutions, the Plugin works entirely without captchas or sending personal data to third parties.
+This makes Antispam Bee 100 percent compliant with the General Data Protection Regulation (GDPR ).

-Spam comments that appear with general praise for your contributions along with questionable backlinks can slow down your website.
-They disrupt legitimate comments from real readers, while being suboptimal for your search engine optimization (SEO).
-In addition, any dynamic input brought in by commentators is theoretically a potential gateway for external attacks.
+Spam comments that pop up with generic praise for your posts along with questionable backlinks can slow down your site.
+They interfere with legitimate comments from real readers and are suboptimal for your SEO at the same time.
+What's more, any dynamic input introduced by commenters is theoretically a potential gateway for outside attacks.

 Why you need a spam blocker in WordPress

 Spam takes many forms, but all types of spam have some things in common.
-Spam is the nickname for unsolicited commercial email sent in large volumes from questionable websites.
-Or just unsolicited comments.
-The spammers' motivation:
+Spam is the nickname for unsolicited commercial emails sent in large quantities from questionable websites.
+Or, for that matter, unsolicited comments.
+The motivation of spammers:

 - they try to be recognized by search engines

-- or they engage in phishing for the personal data of users
+- or they are phishing for the personal data of users

 Comment spam appears in the comments of many WordPress sites, especially new ones.
-These comments often contain a message announcing how interesting the site is.
-And this without any actual reference to the content.
-They usually advertise some kind of product or service, and they usually contain a link to another website.
+These comments often contain a message proclaiming how interesting the site is.
+And this is without any actual relation to the content.
+Usually they promote some kind of product or service, and they usually contain a link to another website.

-If left unprocessed, spam can accumulate in the hundreds per day.
-This can slow down the performance of your website and even cause "red flags" on hosts and search engines.
-In addition, the attention given to identifying and deleting these comments takes up valuable time.
+If they are left unprocessed, then spam emails can accumulate by the hundreds per day.
+This can slow down your website's performance and even raise "red flags" with hosts and search engines.
+In addition, the attention paid to identifying and deleting these comments costs valuable time.

-Spam-blocking Plugins identifies these types of email comments and filters them out so that only legitimate comments remain for the website operators.
-However, not all websites require spam blockers.
-Some websites choose to disable the commenting feature completely.
-This is already possible via the basic settings of WordPress (in the dashboard under Settings -> Discussion) is possible.
-A little further on, for example, the free Plugin Disable comments from the WordPress -Plugindirectory.
-The comment function can be suppressed for individual post types, existing comments can be deleted completely.
+Spam-blocking Plugins identifies these types of email comments and filters them out, leaving only legitimate comments for the website owners.
+However, not all websites need spam blockers.
+Some websites choose to disable the comments feature entirely.
+This is already possible via the basic settings of WordPress (In the dashboard under Settings -> Discussion).
+Going a bit further, for example, is the free Plugin Disable comments from the WordPress -Plugin-directory.
+The comment function can be suppressed specifically for individual post types, already existing comments can be deleted completely.

-If comments are disabled, no spam comments can be sent.
-However, enabling comments allows website operators to contact visitors.
-This allows them to build a community and promote brands.
-Legitimate comments - and how they respond to them - are also a valuable tool to increase your site reach.
+When comments are disabled, spam comments cannot be submitted.
+However, enabling comments allows website owners to engage with visitors.
+This can be used to build a community and promote brands.
+Legitimate comments - and responding to them - are also a valuable tool for expanding the reach of your site .
 The Plugin Antispam Bee automatically filters comments so that (in most cases) only genuine comments from website visitors appear in the comments section of your website.

 Antispam Bee blocks spam automatically

-Antispam-Bee was and is actively developed by the plugin collective - a German speaking development team, which at that time took over a large part of the Plugins work of developer Sergej Müller.
+Antispam Bee was and is actively developed by the Pluginkollektiv - a German-speaking team of developers who took over much of Plugins from developer Sergej Müller at the time.
 Antispam Bee works with algorithms that define spam emails based on identified spam.
-This algorithm can "learn" new spam addresses and spam patterns while it works.
+This algorithm can "learn" new spam addresses and spam patterns as it works.
 Thus, unwanted entries can be filtered with greater accuracy.

-Once identified, these spam comments are redirected to a spam list where they can be deleted or, depending on the settings, disposed of automatically.
-Only legitimate comments should pass the filter for moderation and replies.
-If you are trying to reduce spam or junk email on your website, downloading Antispam Bee is an easy way.
+Once identified, these spam comments are redirected to a spam list where they can be deleted or, depending on the settings, automatically disposed of.
+Only legitimate comments should pass through the moderation and reply filter.
+If you're trying to reduce spam or junk email on your site, downloading Antispam Bee is an easy way to do it.

 Once Antispam Bee is activated, it runs in the background and blocks spam as soon as it appears.
-However, it is also possible to set certain parameters in the filter such as keywords, links or addresses for processing.
+However, it is also possible to set certain parameters in the filter, such as keywords, links or addresses for processing.
 Since Antispam Bee is based on an algorithm, it can make mistakes.
-Some real comments can be blocked, and in some cases a few spam emails can get through.
+Some genuine comments may be blocked, and in some cases a few spam emails may get through.

 It is therefore advisable to check the spam list periodically.
-This way you can determine whether a non-spam comment (a so-called "false positive") has been overlooked.
-Users can also manually mark comments as spam and AntiSpam Bee will add this information to its algorithm for future filtering.
+This way you can see if a non-spam comment (a so-called "false-positive") has been missed.
+Likewise, users can manually mark comments as spam, and AntiSpam Bee will then add this information to its algorithm for future filtering.

 Setting up Antispam Bee

 The installation of Antispam Bee is relatively simple.
-After the download from the official WordPress Plugin Directory all you have to do Plugin is activate it.
+After downloading it from the official WordPress Plugin directory, all you have to do is activate Plugin .
 This completes the basic setup.
-Antispam Bee does not require - unlike comparable Plugins products - connection to external servers via API keys or additional accounts for other services like WordPress .com.
+Antispam Bee does not require - unlike comparable Plugins - any connection to external servers via API keys or additional accounts at other services like WordPress .com.

-This is one of the reasons why Antispam Bee in the basic configuration also GDPR-compliant is.
-No personal information is sent to any other people's servers.
-Another nice side effect of this is that if no external service has to be entrusted with the task of spam defense, there are no costs involved.
-So you can not only download Antispam Bee for free, but also run it for free.
+This is one of the reasons why Antispam Bee is also GDPR -compliant in the basic configuration.
+No personal data is sent to any other people's servers.
+Another nice side effect of this is that if no external service has to be entrusted with the task of fighting spam, then there is no cost for it.
+Accordingly, you can not only download Antispam Bee for free, but also run it for free.

 Spam detection with Antispam Bee

-Besides blocking spam comments, Antispam Bee also offers statistics on your WordPress dashboard.
-These statistics show you how many spam comments were intercepted by Antispam Bee and how many are in your spam folder.
-The statistics of Antispam Bee can also be displayed to the website visitors on sites and posts with the Antispam Bee widget.
-This can be placed in any widget area that you WordPress Theme provide.
+Besides blocking spam comments, Antispam Bee also provides statistics on your WordPress dashboard.
+These statistics show you how many spam comments have been caught by Antispam Bee and how many are in the spam folder.
+Antispam Bee statistics can also be displayed to website visitors on sites and posts, using the Antispam Bee widget.
+This can be placed in any widget area that your WordPress Theme provides.

 Manage Antispam Bee on your website

 Antispam is regularly updated by the plugin collective.
-Therefore it is important to install updates as soon as they are released.
-The Antispam Bee spam protection is an effective tool.
-But it may not be the only comment managementPlugintool your website needs during its development.
+Therefore, it is important to install updates as soon as they appear.
+Antispam Bee spam protection is an effective tool.
+But it may not be the only comment managementPlugin your website needs during its development.

-Others Plugins can be installed alongside Antispam Bee to perform various tasks related to moderation and comment management.
-Another module in the fight against spam can be the Blacklist Updater - also from the plugin collective - which adds detected spam terms to the comment blacklist.
+Other Plugins can be installed alongside Antispam Bee to perform various tasks related to comment moderation and management.
+Another component in the fight against spam can be, for example, the Blacklist Updater - also from the plugin collective - which adds detected spam terms to the comment blacklist.

-On popular websites, spam levels can be as high as 85 percent.
-Even smaller websites can receive hundreds to thousands of spam comments daily.
+On popular websites, the spam rate can be as high as 85 percent.
+Even smaller sites may receive hundreds to thousands of spam comments per day.
 Accumulated spam affects both the functionality and authority of your WordPress site.
-But Antispam Bee's constantly evolving algorithms can automatically block most spam.
-So you can focus on the legitimate visitors of your site .
+But Antispam Bee's constantly evolving algorithms can block most spam automatically.
+This allows you to focus on legitimate visitors to your site .

-The Plugin collective is a group of WordPress people from Germany and all over Europe.
-We have come together to create some popular Plugins ones in WordPress .org-Plugindirectory.
-The plugin collective consists of real people.
+The Pluginkollektiv is a group of WordPress -people from Germany and all over Europe.
+We have come together to maintain some popular Plugins in the WordPress .org-Plugin directory.
+The Pluginkollektiv consists of real people.
 Most of them are connected to the WordPress ecosystem in one way or another.